KalpanaMallakuntla/github_api_pr/README.md

-github_api_pr: this is the shell script to get the public repo pull requests details which includes "id","state","draft", "created_at" of respective to them.
+pullrequests.sh: this is the shell script to get the public repo pull requests details which includes "id","state","draft", "created_at" of respective to them. mail.sh : The script will print the output to console in amil format.
 Variables: the project name and repo and date can be provided dynamically during the run time project repo